2084x/ytcli-guide/README.md

 ### `~/.config/mpv/mpv.conf`

-I **highly** recommend reading the mpv manual to understand what the first five flags do.
+I **highly** recommend reading the [mpv manual](https://mpv.io/manual/master/) to understand what the first five options do.
 They are dependent on your hardware and are **not** guaranteed to produce good results or even work at all.
 You may want to use different options or omit them entirely.
+If you have high-end hardware, it's worth checking out some of the scaling and interpolation options found [here](https://wiki.archlinux.org/title/Mpv#High_quality_configurations) or in the [manual](https://mpv.io/manual/master/#gpu-renderer-options).

 ```sh
 # video